-Method 2 (Figure 2-14): When the AC and DC service panels are near each other, then the AC grounding electrode conductor (GEC-AC) and the DC grounding electrode conductor (GEC-DC) can be connected to a single grounding electrode (GE).
-In this method - since there are multiple connections to the DC grounding electrode (GE-DC) - the size of the DC grounding electrode conductor (GEC-DC) can not be smaller than the largest conductor in the DC system (usually the battery-to-inverter cable).
+Method 2 (see figure 2-18): When the AC and DC service panels are near each other, then the AC Grounding Electrode Conductor (GEC - AC) and DC Grounding Electrode Conductor (GEC - DC) can be connected to a single Grounding Electrode.
+In this method - since there are multiple connections to the DC Grounding Electrode (GEC - DC) - the size of the DC Grounding Electrode Conductor can not be smaller than the largest conductor in the DC system (usually the battery-to-inverter cable).

-Figure 2-14, Multiple Connections to DC Ground Rod (Method 2)
+Figure 2-18, Multiple Connections to DC Ground Rod (Method 2)

-Method 3 (Figure 2-15): The AC grounding electrode conductor (GEC-AC) is bonded to the DC ground point and the DC grounding electrode conductor (GEC-DC) is the only connection to the grounding electrode (GE), which must be a rod, pipe, or plate electrode.
+Method 3 (see figure 2-19): The AC Grounding Electrode Conductor (GEC - AC) is bonded to the DC ground point and the DC Grounding Electrode Conductor (GEC - DC) is the only connection to the Grounding Electrode, which must be a rod, pipe, or plate electrode.

-In this method, since there is only one connection to the ground rod, the DC grounding electrode conductor (GEC-DC) is not required to be larger than #6 AWG (13.3 mm2) copper.
-The reasoning for allowing this smaller grounding electrode conductor is that it is only required to stabilize the system voltage with respect to earth, and the other properly-sized conductors in each electrical system will safely carry any fault currents if they occur.
+In this method, since there is only one connection to the ground rod, the DC Grounding Electrode Conductor is not required to be larger than #6 AWG (13 mm) copper.
+The reasoning for allowing this smaller grounding electrode conductor is that it is only required to stabilize the system voltage with respect to earth and the other properly-sized conductors in each electrical system will safely carry any fault currents if they occur.

-Figure 2-15, Single Connection to DC Ground Rod (Method 3)
+Figure 2-19, Single Connection to DC Ground Rod (Method 3)